JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Batch Sending RPCs/index.md

 ## Sending Sequential Requests
 Requests sent sequentially are sent in a set order.
 The next request is only sent when a response has been received for the previously sent request.

 The code example below shows how to create a perform interaction choice set.
 When creating a perform interaction choice set, the `SDLPerformInteraction` RPC can only be sent after the `SDLCreateInteractionChoiceSet` RPC has been registered by Core, which is why the requests must be sent sequentially.
-For more information about perform interaction choice sets please go to [Displaying Information/Menus](Displaying Information/Menus).

 ##### Objective-C
 ```objc